Basjohn/Shitty-Planner/README.md

-# Shitty Life Planner
+# Shitty Planner

-A DPI-aware, scalable, and clean Python desktop application for basic life planning.
+A DPI-aware, scalable, and clean Python desktop application for basic planning.
 Tasks are organized into categories, and all data is saved locally in a simple SQLite database.
 UI is inspired by a retro tabbed planner.
+Useful for both planning tasks and notekeeping.

 ## Features
 - Editable categories and tasks